 Effective Date: August 1, 2010

-Issuing Authority: Executive Vice President for Finance and Information Technology; Vice President for Information Technology and Chief Information Technology Officer for NYU New York
+Issuing Authority: Executive Vice President for Finance and Information Technology; Vice President, Information Technology & Chief Information Technology Officer

-Responsible Officer: Executive Vice President for Finance and Information Technology; Vice President for Information Technology and Chief Information Technology Officer for NYU New York
+Responsible Officer: Executive Vice President for Finance and Information Technology; Vice President, Information Technology & Chief Information Technology Officer

 Security and compliance are ongoing, mission-critical business processes of the University and should be viewed as an integral part of everyone's obligations.
 Because no computer system is completely immune from exploitation, applying layered security controls will better safeguard University computers and NYU's ever-expanding body of sensitive data/information.
 Within the framework for describing the importance of information technology systems, classifications are outlined that represent how severe the impact would be to the University if a given system were compromised or unavailable to perform its function.
 Systems with a higher classification must meet a more strict system security standard in order to achieve compliance.
 In order to apply proper security controls, it is the responsibility of all individuals utilizing University computer and data resources to: